 Dry eye syndrome affects millions of Americans, and many people struggle

-their dry eye treatment is the root cause of their condition hasn’t
+dry eye treatment is the root cause of their condition hasn’t been properly diagnosed.

 According to Key-Whitman Eye Center’s

 President and Chief Surgeon Jeffrey Whitman, M.D., “Our dry eye specialists really focus on finding the root cause

 thorough eye health exam, we use technology designed specifically for evaluating patients with

 dry eye symptoms.
 This helps ensure we have the right diagnosis before

 developing a treatment plan.”

 There are two main causes for dry eye syndrome –